-The MA Bilingualism and Multilingualism is a unique postgraduate qualification offered through distance learning provision, being the first degree of its kind offered in Europe and part of the University’s mission to contribute to the range of initiatives in the field of language planning and bilingual/ multilingual development, both in Wales and elsewhere.
+Bilingualism and Multilingualism (MA) is an unique postgraduate qualification offered through distance learning provision, being the first degree of its kind offered in Europe and part of the University’s mission to contribute to the range of initiatives in the field of language planning and bilingual/ multilingual development, both in Wales and elsewhere.

 The degree offers modules which encompass a range of aspects on bilingualism and language planning in Wales and internationally.
 Different pathways are offered to meet the professional demands of a variety of careers in the field of bilingualism.
 It consists of five modules in Part One and a dissertation of 15,000 words in Part Two.